Enjoy the Experience

 There are a number of steps we must go through and these are proscribed by our brigade constitution and the NSW RFS regulations.
 It is important to make these assessments about each applicant’s suitability because our volunteers hold a position of trust within the community.

-If your application is successful, the Service advises you by way of a letter within 7 days of the decision.
+Once your application is successful, the Service advises you by way of a letter within 7 days of the decision, Overall this process will take between 4 and 6 weeks.
 This letter is sent to you and you should pass it to our brigade Captain as soon as possible.

 If your application is unsuccessful you will also be advised of this in writing.
 You are able to appeal this decision within 21 days of receiving the Services letter.